A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Practical Considerations

 \subsection{Number of multiple imputations}

 The next step in the implementation of the proposed method is to determine a value for the number of multiple imputations ($K$) to be used in Step~\ref{it:4}.
-After $m$ iterations of Steps~\ref{it:2} to~\ref{it:5}, the estimates $\hat{\bs\gamma}_{m-1}^1,\cdots,\hat{\bs\gamma}_{m-1}^K$ are obtained and averaged to define $\hat{\bs\gamma}_m$.
+After $m$ iterations of Steps~\ref{it:2} to~\ref{it:5}, the estimates $\hbs\gamma_{m-1}^1,\cdots,\hbs\gamma_{m-1}^K$ are obtained and averaged to define $\hbs\gamma_m$.
 Therefore, $K$ should be sufficiently large to ensure that the average of the $K$ estimates converges to a stable value, which will then be used as the updated parameter value for the next iteration of Steps~\ref{it:2} to~\ref{it:5}.

-Note that the sequence $\hat{\bs\gamma}_{m-1}^1,\cdots,\hat{\bs\gamma}_{m-1}^K$ is not independent, as these estimates are computed from time series that differ only in the set $\mathcal{I}^c$.
-Results regarding the convergence of the sample mean to a non-random value are well established.
-For instance, the sample mean computed from a stationary short-range dependent process converges almost surely to a non-random value at a rate of $\sqrt{n}$, whereas for long-range dependent stationary sequences, convergence still holds but at a slower rate depending on the strength of dependence \citep{Brockwell1991,palma2007}.
+Note that the sequence $\hbs\gamma_{m-1}^1,\cdots,\hbs\gamma_{m-1}^K$ may not be independent, as these estimates are computed from time series that differ only in the set $\mathcal{I}^c$.
 In the context of GARMA models presented in the simulation, the value of $K$ was determined through a pilot simulation study.
 Even when the proportion of missing values was as high as 70\%, we found that $K=25$ provided a good balance between computational efficiency, while ensuring the convergence of the sample mean to a stable value.
-Additionally, our simulation revealed evidence of short-range dependence in the sequence $\hat{\bs\gamma}_{m-1}^1,\cdots,\hat{\bs\gamma}_{m-1}^K$.
+Additionally, our simulation revealed evidence of short-range dependence in the sequence $\hbs\gamma_{m-1}^1,\cdots,\hbs\gamma_{m-1}^K$.
 While a much larger value of $K$ could also be used, especially in practical applications where there is no need for thousands of replications, $K=25$ proved to be sufficient for our purposes.